Jayanth2209/AI-for-Robotics/Kalman Filters - Lesson 2/Kalman Filters.md

 The Kalman filter obtains the location data of a certain moving point(or object) and estimates the future locations and velocities of that point based on this acquired data.
 In MCL, the probability can be visualized as a histogram with space chopped up into discrete grids.
 In Kalman filters, this distrubution is a Gaussian Distribution, which is continuous over space.
 The area under this Gaussian, (obviously) sums up to 1.
 The 1D Gaussian is characterized by two parameters - the mean(μ) and the width of the Gaussian, also called as the variance(σ²).
 Variance is the measure of uncertainity.
 More is the variance, the more uncertain we are about the actual state.

+The Kalman filter iterates two different things - measurement updates and  motion updates (also called prediction).
+Measurement -> Motion -> Measurement cycle: similar to MCL.
+We use Bayes Rule and Total Probability for measurement and motion updates respectively.
+So, initially we have a prior Gaussian distribution (with a mean μ and variance σ² - which will be higher because we are very uncertain about the location).
+Now we get a measurement about the vehicle/robot localization (with a mean v and variance r² - which will be smaller because the new measurement told us quite a bit where the vehicle is).
+Now with this data, we get a subsequent Gaussian with a mean somewhere between prior and the measurement and with a much smaller variance(a narrow peak).
+This Gaussian, say has a mean μ' and σ'².
+These values can be given as:
+* μ' = (r²μ + σ²v)/(r² + σ²)
+* σ'² = σ²r²/(r²+σ²)